leenathomas01/Hybrid-Reasoning-Zones-Framework/FRAMEWORK.md

 | **Integration (×)** | **State Isolation/Checkpointing** | Early Pattern Detection ⟶ Thread Transition ⟶ Cascade Avoidance |

 ---
+**Note on Variants:** A severe variant of Integration Lag (×), called Context Injection Override, has been documented.
+This occurs when real-time data pipelines override conversational continuity with external news or events.
+See full case study and visual evidence in /phenomena/context_injection_override/context_injection_override.md

 ## 4. Limitations and Ethical Considerations